-I was asked to write a blog post on the top 10 best children’s books that have become part of the CJE (Macks Center for Jewish Education) Library collection in 2019.
+I was asked to write a blog post on the top 10 best children’s books that have become part of the CJE (Macks Center for Jewish Education) Library collection last year.
 This was not an easy task.

 The best children’s books up into five specific categories; Picture books, Non-fiction picture books, easy reader chapter books, chapter books, and graphic novels.

 Benny’s Mitzvah Notes is a story about a boy named Benny receiving mitzvah notes for his good deeds.
 As he grows older, he stops receiving the tangible notes because the act of doing mitzvot become a part of his daily life.

 The Great Shabbos Food Debate by Rabbi B

 In the evening after the store has closed, the Shabbos items have a discussion while sitting on the shelves in the grocery store.
 Boasting about what each item provides to the Shabbos table, the items come to a beautiful resolution.

 The Lion and the Bird by Marianne Dubuc (PJ Library Book)